-Now a little further on in this chapter it says of this horned power, one of the devil's powers, that, "he shall speak great words against the Most High, and shall wear out the saints of the Most High."
+Now a little further on in this chapter it saith of this horned power,-one of the devil's powers,-that, "he shall speak great words against the Most High, and shall wear out the saints of the Most High."
 Just whisper, that is all.
 Who do you go to hear?
 So-and-so.
 Ah! he is a high-doctrine man.
 Who is that friend of yours?
 So-and-so.
 Ah, but he is a high-doctrine man.
 And who is that?
 So-and-so.
+Oh, but he is a high-doctrine man.
+And who is that?
+So-and-so.
 Oh, that is a high-doctrine man.
 That is enough; it will cool their courage directly, depend upon it.
 It is against the Most High; it is against God, in the lofty going forth of his eternal counsels, that men are at war against the Most High; want to bring things down a little more to their own level.
 And against the saints of the Most High, when you come to stand, first, in the sovereignty of God, "sanctified of God the Father;" second, in the perfection of Christ; and third, in the work of the Holy Spirit; and let the creature have no hand in it at all.
 This is that high ground that they cannot endure, and so they "speak great words against the Most High, and shall wear out the saints of the Most High;" but these saints of the Most High still stand out for God, and God ultimately delivers them and glorifies them.
-"And they shall be given into his hand" into the hand of the enemy, "until a time, and times, and the dividing of time."
+"And they shall be given into his hand"-into the hand of the enemy-"until a time, and times, and the dividing of time."
 And then, by-and-bye, in comes the Lord again, down goes the devil, and his time is gone.
 "This is your hour, and the power of darkness."
-It is a little time; it will soon pass away; but the time of the saints shall never pass away.
-Ever is their lime, eternity is their dwelling.
+It is a little time, it will soon pass away; but the time of the saints shall never pass away.
+Eyer is their time, eternity is their dwelling.